 PROHIBITED BUSINESS PRACTICES POLICY

 This Prohibited Business Practices Policy (“Policy”) applies to all officers, directors and employees of Berkshire and each of its subsidiaries.
-This Policy also applies to any agent, consultant, representative, sales agent, reseller, distributor, joint venture partner, customs/import broker, freight forwarder, contractor, or other parties authorized to conduct business on behalf of Berkshire or any of its subsidiaries (“Intermediaries”).
-Using a risk based approach each subsidiary should develop a procedure to communicate the key guidelines contained in this Policy to Intermediaries.
+The requirements set forth in this Policy also apply to any agent, consultant, representative, sales agent, reseller, distributor, joint venture partner, customs/import broker, freight forwarder, contractor, or other third party as they conduct business on behalf of or for the benefit of Berkshire or any of its subsidiaries (“Intermediary”).
+Using a risk-based approach, each subsidiary shall develop a procedure to communicate the requirements of this Policy to its Intermediaries.
 Each person shall comply with this Policy, strictly abide by all applicable laws and regulations, and exercise great care not to take or authorize any actions that may create even the appearance of illegal conduct or other impropriety.
-Persons who violate this Policy shall be subject to appropriate disciplinary action up to, and including termination.
+Persons who violate this Policy shall be subject to appropriate disciplinary action up to, and including, termination.
 Berkshire and its subsidiaries will not undertake, authorize or tolerate any business practice that does not comply with this Policy.

-I. COMPLIANCE WITH BOTH U.S. AND FOREIGN LAW IS REQUIRED
+I. COMPLIANCE WITH BOTH U.S. AND FOREIGN ANTI-CORRUPTION LAW IS REQUIRED

 This Policy is not exhaustive, and there may be additional laws and regulations that apply to a Berkshire subsidiary’s operations that are not discussed here.
-Even if a particular law or regulation is not discussed here, it is the policy of each Berkshire subsidiary to ensure compliance with that law or regulation.
+Even if a particular law or regulation is not discussed here, it is the policy of Berkshire that each of its subsidiaries ensure compliance with that law or regulation as applicable and adopt additional policies as necessary to address compliance with that law or regulation.

-Any Berkshire subsidiary employee, who has a question about whether particular conduct could be illegal or involve any unethical or improper act or violate this Policy, must promptly report his or her concerns.
+Any Berkshire subsidiary employee who has a question about whether particular conduct might be illegal or involve any unethical or improper act or violate this Policy must promptly report those concerns.
 Each Berkshire subsidiary, or in the case of a group of Berkshire companies, the Berkshire subsidiary that is the “parent” of such group, shall designate a Compliance Officer to receive and investigate such reports and to implement this Policy.
+Employees may also report their concerns to their supervisors or managers.
+If permitted by local law, anonymous reports can be made via the Berkshire Ethics and Compliance Hotline (800-261-8651) or Berkshire’s web reporting site, which is located at www.brk-hotline.com.

 Employees may also report their concerns to their supervisors or managers.
 If permitted by local law, anonymous reports can be made via the Berkshire Ethics and Compliance Hotline (800-261-8651) or Berkshire’s web reporting site, which is located at www.brk-hotline.com.

-If in doubt as to the lawfulness or propriety of particular conduct by a Berkshire subsidiary, a report of the matter should be made so that the issue can be investigated.
-The Berkshire companies prohibit retaliation of any kind for making such a report in good faith, even if it turns out that the conduct being reported is not illegal or improper.
+If in doubt as to the lawfulness or propriety of particular conduct by a Berkshire subsidiary or Berkshire subsidiary employee, a report of the matter should be made so that the issue can be investigated.
+Berkshire prohibits retaliation of any kind for making such a report in good faith, even if it turns out that the conduct being reported is not illegal or improper.

 II.
 PROHIBITED OFFERS OR PAYMENTS

 Each Berkshire subsidiary must strictly comply with the U.S. law known as the FCPA and all other applicable anti-bribery and anti-corruption laws.
-The FCPA prohibits bribes, kickbacks and favors to government officials to obtain an improper advantage, such as among other examples, the awarding of business or a government contract, obtaining a tax benefit or reduction of VAT or corporate income taxes, or obtaining a permit or license.
+The FCPA prohibits bribes, kickbacks and favors to government officials to obtain an improper advantage or benefit, such as, among other examples, the awarding of business or a government contract, obtaining a tax benefit or reduction of value-added tax or corporate income taxes, or obtaining a permit or license.

 Prohibited Purposes.
-To ensure compliance with the FCPA, no Berkshire subsidiary or its agents or Intermediaries may corruptly provide, promise or offer to provide anything of value to a government official for any of the following purposes:
+To ensure compliance with the FCPA, no Berkshire subsidiary or its Intermediaries acting on behalf of or for the benefit of such Berkshire subsidiary may corruptly provide, authorize, promise or offer to provide anything of value to a government official for any of the following purposes:

 - Influencing the official;